-Traditional Bay Island cuisine centers around the obvious ingredient: seafood.
+Traditional Bay Island cuisine centers on the obvious ingredient: seafood.
 The undisturbed reefs and endless waters provide the islands with a bounty of fish such as grouper, wahoo, snapper, and yellowtail, all cooked up in a variety of options.
 Fried chicken is equally as popular for lunch and dinner.
 The crispy dish is served along with Honduran staples like rice and beans, plus fried plantain

 Travelers opting to stay in dive hotels (as in "diving") or all-inclusive resorts will have most meals provided as part of the package.
 In-house meals and buffets tend to serve underwhelming beef, chicken, fish, and pasta dishes, but with the generous portions you'll never be hungry.
-Fast-food restaurant chains such as Wendy's, Bojangles Chicken, and Pizza Hut have recently opened franchises in Roatán, and more are expected to go up as tourism expands.
-Shopping centers on the biggest island also feature supermarkets and sit-down restaurants.